psycolulz/psycoscrape/README.md

 Will There Be Changes In The Future?
 ===========================================
 Absolutely!
-I Will Update The Tool Rather Frequintly So Make Sure To Update Often!
+I Will Update The Tool Rather Frequently So Make Sure To Update Often!